 Most types of wood siding accepts a full 100% solid acrylic latex emulsion paint.
 Just as these acrylic paints are by far the very best, it is essential to have either a primer built into these mixtures, or a separate primer on all bare outside wood.

-Will give you exterior paint choices below, which will last many years without having to worry about your wood siding anytime very soon.
+Will give you exterior paint choices below, which will last many years without having to worry about your wood siding anytime in the near future.

 If you haven't purchased exterior paints in quite a while, your in for a pleasant surprise.
 Exterior paint formulations and technology has come full circle, being much better than years past.

 When choosing best paint for exterior wood siding, two important questions you'll need to answer.
 Knowing what type of siding you're covering will dictate which sheen, or finish you should use.
 There is basically only 3 choices of exterior finishes, being Flat, Satin, or Gloss.

 Also determining which exterior sheen you want, you'll need to figure out which exterior paint quality you're ready to pay for.
 Average prices for quality exterior paints range from $37.00 −to− top shelf $80.00 per gallon.

 Besides choosing best paint sheen for your siding, picking one that will last outside the longest is key.
 Most durable, cream of the crop paints will keep it's original form the longest, exposed outside.

 - Flat external paints are most common with Elastormeric Stucco paints

 - Satin paints best used on exterior wood siding, trim, & doors

 - Gloss exterior paint coatings found on front doors, bringing attention